ThoughtWorksInc/DeepLearning.scala/_posts/2017-03-28-Announcing-DeepLearning.scala-1.0.0.md

 layout: post
 ---

-[DeepLearning.scala](http://deeplearning.thoughtworks.school/) is a simple language for creating complex neural networks.
+Version 1.0.0 is the first stable release of [DeepLearning.scala](http://deeplearning.thoughtworks.school/), a simple language for creating complex neural networks.

-Version 1.0.0 is the first stable release.

 ## Features in 1.0.0